dystopia-exchange/dystopia-contracts/README.md

-## Gasly
+## Dystopia
-GASLY allows low cost, near 0 slippage trades on uncorrelated or tightly correlated assets.
+Dystopia allows low cost, near 0 slippage trades on uncorrelated or tightly correlated assets.
 The protocol incentivizes fees instead of liquidity.
 Liquidity providers (LPs) are given incentives in the form of `token`, the amount received is calculated as follows;

 * 100% of weekly distribution weighted on votes from ve-token holders